It may help to look at the section How well am I orienteering? before reading more here.

 This SLOW video gives a great introduction to Simplification.

 The video link below takes you to the YouTube Playlist for the Get Up To Speed videos.
-Select 9/9 Simplification from the top left.
+Select 9/9 Simplification from the playlist.